Listen - no lies. I'm an atheist, a stroke survivor, and I'll never make enough money to raise a family.

 Anything Sci-Fi, as long as it has good writing/acting (critical) and isn't too unbelievable.
 I'll watch bad sci-fi when none other is available, but I'll happily critique it afterwards.
 My favorite movie has to be 2001: A Space Odyssey, hands down.

-I just started getting into Dr. Who, although I've always been critically curious (or curiously critical).
+I started getting into Dr. Who a few years ago, although I've always been critically curious of it (or curiously critical).
 My one wish is for a season that takes itself a little more seriously.
 My top pick for the next Doctor: John Noble (see: Fringe).
 My favorite doctor: Tom Baker.

 I have a weakness for Hogan's Heroes.
 It has gotten me through some pretty tough times over the last decade.